ygzdmr/ygzdmr.github.io/duse/privacy.md

-**Ellie Habit Tracker Privacy Policy**
+**Duse Habit Tracker Privacy Policy**

 **Last Updated:** February 28, 2025

-This Privacy Policy describes how Ellie ("we," "us," or "our") collects, uses, and shares information in connection with your use of the Ellie habit tracker mobile application (the "App").
+This Privacy Policy describes how Duse ("we," "us," or "our") collects, uses, and shares information in connection with your use of the Duse habit tracker mobile application (the "App").
 We are committed to protecting your privacy.
-Importantly, Ellie is designed to respect your privacy, *and we do not collect any personally identifiable information*.
+Importantly, Duse is designed to respect your privacy, *and we do not collect any personally identifiable information*.

 **1. Information We Collect**

 We *do not* collect any of the following:

   * **No Personal Identifiers:** We do not collect your name, email address, phone number, postal address, or any other information that could directly identify you.
-  * **No Account Creation:** You do not need to create an account to use Ellie.
+  * **No Account Creation:** You do not need to create an account to use Duse.
   * **No Location Data:** We do not collect your device's location.
   * **No User Inputted Content** We do not collect the content of user habits.